Should I advertise?

 We work with some of the top jingle producers in the country, and we'll be happy to show you how you can have a custom jingle for free.
-If you commit to a 12 month custom marketing plan, we'll cover the cost of your custom produced jingle with bonus radio ads, making the net cost of your jingle "zero".
+If you commit to a qualifying 12 month advertising schedule, we'll cover the cost of your custom produced jingle with bonus radio ads, making the net cost of your jingle "zero".

 What is a "Custom Marketing Analysis" (Custom Needs Analysis)?

 This is the worksheet used to discover your needs and find out if we can help you achieve your marketing goals.
-One of our marketing specialists, will be happy to meet with you one-on-one for a free, no obligation marketing analysis.
+One of our radio marketing professionals will be happy to meet with you one-on-one for a free, no obligation marketing analysis.